barryclark/jekyll-now/_posts/2017-07-28-Angular-VS-React.md

 A big difference between React and Angular is that React has unidirectional flow, and Angular is 2 way data binding.
 This means that in React all data is going only from parent to children, and the data is send as „props”.
 In Angular, the data is binded in both ways.

-Take the following example, the input value will take the name value, but if the user types in the input the name property will be updated with the new input value.
-More on [data binding](https://angular.io/guide/architecture#data-binding)
+Take the following example of 2 way data binding from Angular.
+The input value will take the name value, but if the user types in the input, the name property will be updated with the new input value.
+More on [data binding](https://angular.io/guide/architecture#data-binding).

 ![Angular databinding](/images/angular-vs-react/Angular_databinding.png)